sirajamsamira17/All-about-deep-learning/README.md

-Datasets used in this project:Iris,Boston House Prices and Sonar dataset This project covered:
+Datasets used in this project:Iris,Boston House Prices and Sonar dataset.\\
+This project covered:
 1.How to Load dataset,Define model,compile,fit and evaluate the model.